 - Wait for Microsoft to review (typically 24-48 hours)

 Be honest in your delisting request.
 Microsoft reviews sending patterns after delisting, and repeated problems will make future delisting requests harder.
+For a comprehensive walkthrough of the delisting process across all major providers, see our guide on how to get removed from an email blacklist.

 4. Content Triggering Spam Filters